 7 companies [TD Tech, LG, Convida, Nokia, ZTE, Intel, BBC] think it is good to have common evaluation methodology and assumptions.
 The purpose could be, e.g., to verify whether other reliability improvement schemes except HARQ-ACK feedback are needed [TD Tech, LG, Convida], or to enable meaningful comparisons of different reliability improvement schemes from different companies [Nokia, ZTE, Intel], or to select a specific solution for HARQ-ACK feedback [BBC].

-Based on the above observation, the following initial proposals are made:
+Based on the above observation and 2nd round input, the proposals are updated (The reason for the update and the response to companies’ comments can be found in the table below):

-Potential Proposal 1 for issue 1: Both group-common PDCCH based group scheduling and UE-specific PDCCH based group scheduling can be considered for MBS for RRC_CONNECTED UEs.

-The general description of two group scheduling mechanisms are clarified as follows:

-Group-common PDCCH based group scheduling:

-For RRC_CONNECTED UEs in the same MBS group, the PDSCH of a MBS TB is common for the group of UEs and it is scheduled by a group-common PDCCH with CRC scrambled by a common RNTI (e.g., G-RNTI).
+Potential Proposal 1 for issue 1: For RRC_CONNECTED UEs, at least support group-common PDCCH with CRC scrambled by a common RNTI to schedule an MBS PDSCH.

-UE-specific PDCCH based group scheduling:

-For RRC_CONNECTED UEs in the same MBS group, the PDSCH for a MBS TB is common for the group of UEs, and it is scheduled by each UE-specific PDCCH with CRC scrambled by UE-specific RNTI (e.g., C-RNTI, MCS-C-RNTI, etc.) for each UE.
+FFS: whether to support UE-specific PDCCH to schedule an MBS PDSCH which could be UE-specific or common for a group of UEs.

 Potential Proposal 2 for issue 4: For RRC_CONNECTED UEs, HARQ-ACK feedback is supported for multicast and no additional evaluation is needed to justify this.

+FFS: The detailed HARQ-ACK feedback solutions, e.g., ACK/NACK based, NACK-only based.

+FFS: HARQ-ACK feedback can be optionally disabled.

 Potential Proposal 3 for issue 6: Take the following high level evaluation methodology and assumptions as starting point for potential evaluations in MBS.